 A layered architecture is a typical pattern used in modern software design.
 It’s similar to what scientists call a self-fulfilling prophecy – where you build something based on something else, and then it turns out just as expected!
 The popular frameworks that Drupal, Java EE, or Express are built around this approach because they allow developers more freedom when designing their applications while saving time during the software product development process.

 The layered architecture is a great way to keep your codebase maintainable and testable.
 It allows you to assign different roles for each layer so that it’s easy enough to update them independently from one another without affecting anything else in the system, too.

 The layered architecture is a good choice for those looking to quickly build new apps, as it reflects traditional IT processes and strict standards of maintainability and testability standards.
 Additionally, this is one of the software architecture models that can work well if you’re a newbie software developer and don’t know any other way.

 The Event-driven architecture is a clean architecture to process data efficiently.
 The data is easily scalable and adaptable to complex environments with an event-driven architecture.
-It also makes it possible for new events types to appear on future occasions where they may need processing without affecting other modules within this system.
-The Event-driven Architecture allows you to keep track of what’s happening and best handle those changes in the data-intensive applications with ease.
+It also makes it possible for new event types to appear on future occasions where they may need processing without affecting other modules within this system.
+The Event-driven Architecture allows you to keep track of what’s happening and easily handle those changes in data-intensive applications.

 The event-driven architecture is one of the great ways to design user interfaces for apps with asynchronous systems and data flow.
 This application style works well in apps where modules only interact at a limited frequency or when needed.